Latest from

 WELCOME!

-This coming Sunday, 28th June 2026, is the 4th Sunday after Trinity.
 We are now in a church season known as “Ordinary Time”.

 Ordinary Time begins with Trinity Sunday.
 Trinity Sunday recalls the truth that there is one God in three persons - Father, Son and Holy Spirit.